DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 realities that shape a territory.
-Roads and railways constitute preferential links between places with a kind of material stability – e.g. schools, hospitals, housing estates – which demands mobility to be organized according to what may be mobilized – i.e. bodies, food, books, building materials, etc.
+Roads and railways constitute preferential links between places with a kind of material stability – e.g. schools, hospitals, housing estates – which demands mobility to be organized according to what may be mobilized – such as bodies, food, books, building materials, etc.

 Despite the fact that material realities remain an important component